BJP trying to pitch Gujjars against Paharis in Jammu: Mehbooba | Politics

 Mufti said the Gujjars and the Paharis have lived together for centuries and should stop fighting against each other.

 ''I request the Gujjar, Bakerwal and Pahari communities to stop fighting against each other and remember that everything is provided by the god.
-The god will provide what a person deserves.
+The god will provide what someone deserves.
 Home ministers will come and go, the BJP is there today, but won't be tomorrow.

 ''However, the animosity, the fissures that they develop (will remain)....
 All of you belong to one faith, you live in the same place,'' she said.